asudahkzj/Wnet/README.md

 |   ├── Release/
 |   │   ├── videoset.csv
 |   │   ├── clips320/
-|   │   └── pngs320/  (Image frames extracted from videos in clips320/)
+|   │   └── pngs320/  (image frames extracted from videos in clips320/)
 |   ├── a2d_annotation_with_instances/
 |   └── a2d_annotation_info.txt
 ├── jhmdb/